RocheLuo/entertainment_center/README.md

 To add your customized favorite movies instead of my default favorite movies:
 1. Open `entertainment_center.py` file with any text editor.
-2. Replace the instances found in the file with the instance of your own.
+2. Replace the instances found in the file with the instances of your own.
 They should look like:
 ```
 your_favorite_movie = media.Movie("Movie Title", "Production Year",
                                   "Poster Image URL","Movie Trailer URL")